 The preparation is so simple and fast that you can prepare it even at the last minute.

-It is usually eaten in winter, especially at Christmas time, or when it is possible to pick oranges, so from November to June.
+It is usually eaten in winter, especially during Christmas time, or also when it is possible to pick oranges usually from November to June.

 The origin of the orange salad is obviously linked to the history of oranges from China and Southeast Asia imported into Europe in the 14th century by Portuguese sailors.
 It was the Arab population who invaded Sicily in the 15th Century and who introduced this recipe into the culture of Sicily, as well as many other recipes that have ‘that Arab twist’.